Advanced Motor Fuels in Sweden

 Outlook

-The goal is set high in Sweden, with a reduction in GHG emissions of 70% in 2030 compared with 2010, and no net CO2 emissions by 2045.
-Considering the rate of turnover of the vehicle fleet, advanced motor fuels play an important role in reaching these targets.
+The climate goal established in Sweden is ambitious, with a reduction in GHG emissions of 70% in 2030 compared with 2010, and no net CO2 emissions by 2045.
+Considering the rate of turnover of the vehicle fleet, advanced motor fuels will play an important role in reaching these targets.

 Additional Information Sources